OnetapInc/chromy/README.md

 # chromy

-chromy is a controller for headless mode chrome.
+chromy is a library for operating chrome.
-chromy means headless in japanese language.

 ## Installation